vineetred/JavaDungeon/README.md

 * Keep in mind that the direction input is _always_ one of four symbols of the cardinal direction, namely, N S E W.
 * Can be safely exit-ed if the user wins, dies, or quits.
+*
+## Jar - GUI Mode
+* Just run the JAR file like so ```java -jar Dungeon.jar ``` and the program should launch with a new Java Swing prompt asking the user to input the parameters so that the program can generate a random maze.
+* Example - ```java -jar Dungeon.jar```.
+* Keep in mind that the direction input is _always_ one of four symbols of the cardinal direction, namely, N S E W.
+* Can be safely exit-ed if the user wins, dies, or quits the GUI.

 # Usage
 ## Model